sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 npm run build
 ```

 If you go to the `../vuejs/` folder you will find `feature1.js`, `feature2.js` and the `*.html` files generated from the templates.
 Currently I do not know how/if one can suppress their creation.
 There is one more file created `js/chunk-vendors.js`.
-I do not know how to configure  the Vue.js CLI to put this file along with the others and not unter the `js/` folder.
+I do not know how to configure  the Vue.js CLI to put this file along with the others and not under the `js/` folder.
 Anyway it is not really big limitation.

 Next we go to the ASP.NET MVC view file we created earlier and we add to it:
 ```razor